 \section{Schr\"odinger's cat paradox}

-The famous Schr\"odinger's cat paradox fits in this classical/quantum problematic, even beyond Schr\"odinger's original purposes \cite{jmll1}.
+The famous Schr\"odinger's cat paradox fits in the classical/quantum problematic, even beyond Schr\"odinger's original purposes \cite{jmll1}.
 In 1935, when E. Schr\"odinger proposes his case, the canonical interpretation of $QM$ - the Copenhagen interpretation - is a debated subject in itself.
 This interpretation, in effect, is not so well defined and makes up a rather motley ensemble.
-Year after year, though, it has been basically preserved until today \cite{Bachtold}, even if, sometimes, with serious provisos, as it can consistently be qualified as a `non-interpretation', to quote A. Legget.
+Year after year, though, it has been basically preserved until today \cite{Bachtold}, even if, sometimes, with serious provisos, as it can consistently be qualified also as a `non-interpretation', to quote A. Legget.

-One of the striking principles posited by the Copenhague interpretation is that there is no other reality than classical, and that nothing at all can be stated concerning the microphysical world.
+In effect, the basic principle posited by the Copenhague interpretation is that there is no other reality than classical, and that nothing at all can be stated concerning the microphysical world.
 The question would even be totally irrelevant \cite{Bohr},

-`{\textit{There is no quantum world.There is only an abstract physical description.
+{\textit{There is no quantum world.
+There is only an abstract physical description.
 It is wrong to think that the task of physics is to find out how Nature is.
-Physics is concerned with what one can say about Nature'}}.
+Physics is concerned with what one can say about Nature}}.

-According to this view, and let alone which theory is put forward, observing or measuring would make the only reality, classical, emerge out of an objectively undetermined microphysical situation.
+According to this view, observing or measuring would make the only reality, classical, emerge out of an objectively undetermined microphysical situation.

 It is in order to probe the coherence of this vision of things, that Schr\"odinger has enunciated the school case of a cat locked in a box together with a flask of poison.
-Through the expediency of some evil device involving a hammer, the flask can or cannot be broken based on whether a radio-active atom has decayed or not, after some duration of time, one hour for example.
+Through the expediency of some evil device involving a hammer, the flask can or cannot be broken, based on whether a radioactive atom has decayed or not, after some duration of time, one hour for example.

-In order to revisit this paradox, it may be helpful to recall a few standard elements of \emph{linear algebra} that are at the origin of the paradox formulation, and which also shed light on some aspect of its resolution.
-These elements are summarized in the Appendix.